wcchoi/swell.sh/README.md

 A: Click a key 'T+'

 ##### Q: How to type Non-English text?
-A: Click '…' Key then input in the text box using the mobile OS's keyboard
+A: Click '🌐' Key then input in the text box using the mobile OS's keyboard

 ##### Q: Programs like `htop`/`vim` are not using full screen space:
 A: Try changing font size or running the `resize`/`resizecons` command, which could be obtained from `kbd` package on Ubuntu

+##### Q: How to copy text on terminal?
+1. Double tap to select the text, it will be automatically copied to clipboard (Chrome only)
+2. Click '✂️' key, it will pop up the terminal text content in a new window where you can select text to copy (limitation: control characters are also in the output)

+##### Q: How to paste text on terminal?
+1. Click '📋' key (Works only on Chrome and must be https/localhost)
+2. Click '🌐' Key then input in the text box
+3. You can also drag text from another window onto the terminal to paste text (eg: using Tablet split screens)

 ##### Tips
 - You can to set the Bash prompt to shorter for more space for typing the commands, by `export PS1='$ '`